memgraph/docs/docs/database-functionalities/replication.md

 docker run --rm memgraph
 ```

 The above commands will start a Memgraph node, and assign it its own IP address.

-Now, to set up the cluster, we'll have to start an mg_client or mgconsole
+Now, to set up the cluster, we'll have to start an `mgconsole`
 instance for every running Memgraph node, and connect to it.
 To do this, we
 have to figure out their IP addresses.
 Running